victorbrodsky/order-lab/README.md

 	g) For PHP version 5.4 [download OPCache](http://windows.php.net/downloads/pecl/releases/opcache/7.0.3/php_opcache-7.0.3-5.4-ts-vc9-x86.zip) and [enable it](http://stackoverflow.com/questions/24155516/how-to-install-zend-opcache-extension-php-5-4-on-windows); for PHP version 5.6 just [enable OPCache](http://php.net/manual/en/opcache.setup.php).

 		zend_extension="PATH-TO-WEB-SERVER\WebServer\PHP\Ext\php_opcache.dll"

+		Note: this step is required if opcache is not running.
+Php configuration can be verified on the /order/info.php page after step 3.

 	h) Make sure that Apache can find and load icu*.dll files from the PHP base folder.
 One possible solution is to copy these files to Apache's "bin" folder: